rnazali/spireslayer/README.md

 ### Extra: dumping your save file

-We supplied `Editor.dumps()` for dumping the decode save data to output stream.
+`Editor.dumps()` is provided for dumping the decode save data to output stream.
 This can be useful to understand the whole structure in general, or to flexibly modify it.

 ```python3